icure/medtech-docs/sdks/explanations/explaination-data-model/data-model-data-sample.md

 ### A Patient Registering Their Symptoms

-A User of the application (Patient) wants to add some symptoms she is experiencing (headache) by adding a new Data Sample.
+A Patient wants to add some symptoms she is experiencing (headache) by adding a new Data Sample.
 Then, she adds the information that her period started as a Healthcare Element associated to the Data Sample.

 ```typescript